ReeceKetley/Command-8-Remapper/README.md

 Whats working?
 All buttons including motorized faders

-What needs to be done?
-VU Meters & LCD Screen (although i have found the bytes to set this and i have been able to set screen content i just haven't finished the methods)

 Why?
 I got a Command|8 at a good price.
 I figured others might want to use this software too.